-The King and I comes to the London Palladium as director Bartlett Sher brings his Lincoln Center Theater production direct from Broadway.
-The show stars Kelli O'Hara as Anna and Ken Watanbe as the King, both reprising their roles from the 2015 New York run.
+The King and I runs at the London Palladium as director Bartlett Sher brings his Lincoln Center Theater production direct from Broadway.
+The show stars Kelli O'Hara as Anna and Ken Watanabe as the King, both reprising their roles from the 2015 New York run.

 Based on the Margaret Landon novel Anna and the King of Siam, Rodgers and Hammerstein wrote the musical for Broadway in 1951.
 It tells the story of a British teacher, Ana, who is hired by the King of Siam as he tried to modernise his country, but the pair’s relationship is marred by conflict throughout the musical.
 It features the well-known numbers “Something Wonderful”, “I Whistle a Happy Tune”, “I Have Dreamed” and “Shall We Dance?”.